Talent Builds

 Totemic

 All Totemic builds focus on Chain Heal because of one of the passive talents called Lively Totems.
-This will make your totems fire off Chain Heals for you, rather than you needing to cast them yourself.
+This will make your totems fire off Chain Heal for you, rather than you needing to cast them yourself.
 Surging Totem replaces Healing Rain and instead places a Healing Rain around the location of the Surging Totem.
 This is instant-cast, and lasts for 24 seconds, which cuts back on some of the button bloat that Shaman has.
 Totemic builds have an endless amount of AoE healing, with the catch of being quite mana intensive if you’re not careful.
 If you enjoy playing builds that focus on Chain Heal, then Totemic is the build for you.

 Farseer

 This tree has a lot more flexibility when it comes to talent choices, but it primarily focuses on Riptide.
-The goal here is to summon Ancestors by pressing Unleash Life, getting undulation, or randomly by pressing Riptide, and using those Ancestors to help you heal or deal damage.
+The goal here is to summon Ancestors by pressing Unleash Life, getting Undulation, or randomly by pressing Riptide, and using those Ancestors to help you heal or deal damage.
 This tree has a little bit of RNG associated with it, but is a pretty passive tree if you’re not looking to change up your gameplay too much.